AcidWax Windows® Media Player Visualizer “ReadMe” Information:

 What is AcidWax?

 AcidWax is a music “visualizer” that turns sounds into graphic works of art.
-It features high resolution hardware-accelerated graphics combining texture, color, and advanced mathematics such as real-time fractals.
-It runs as a “plug in” inside of the Windows Media Player.
+It features high resolution hardware-accelerated graphics combining texture, color, and advanced mathematics such as real-time fluid flow simulations.
+It can be run as a “plug in” inside of the Windows Media Player, or as a stand-alone utility to visualize microphone input.

-AcidWax is something to look at while you listen to music.
+· Something to look at while you listen to music

 Updates and Purchasing: